 Information or Appointment: 973-972-2323

-The New Jersey Comprehensive Stroke Center at University Hospital received advanced certification for stroke care from The Joint Commission.
+The Comprehensive Stroke Center at University Hospital received advanced certification for stroke care from The Joint Commission.
 A Certificate of Distinction recognized that the Stroke Center was in compliance with national standards, clinical guidelines and outcomes of care.

 The Comprehensive Stroke Center was established to provide early diagnosis and management of acute stroke and to reduce the disability and mortality from stroke.
 The Center is staffed and equipped to evaluate, treat and prevent all forms of stroke and vascular conditions leading to stroke.
 University Hospital has received Advanced Certification for Comprehensive Stroke Centers from The Joint Commission.
 Certification signifies that University Hospital has the critical elements necessary to meet the unique and specialized needs of stroke patients and to achieve long-term success in improving outcomes.
 Read more here.